 The Group has defined contribution pension plans for all employees.
 Certain employees are entitled to participate in other benefits which include healthcare insurance and bonus schemes.
-Costs of these benefits are recognised when included the contribution of the contribution of the contribution of the contribution pension plans for all employees.
-Certain employees are entitled to participate in other benefits which include healthcare insurance and bonus schemes.
-Costs of these benefits are recognised when included the contribution pension plans for all employees.
+Costs of these benefits are recognised when incurred.

 Termination benefits are expensed at the earlier of when the Group can no longer withdraw the offer of those benefits and when the Group recognises costs for a restructuring.
 If benefits are not expected to be settled wholly within twelve months of the reporting date, then they are discounted.